BxCppDev/Bayeux/README.rst

 double-beta  decay  experiment and  the  R&D  for its  successor:  the SuperNEMO experiment.
 Bayeux  is developped by a  group of physicists working in Nuclear  and Particle Physics.
 It  provides generic classes and tools that can be used in  many different contexts.
-It is now the cornerstone of the SuperNEMO_  experiment's production software chain.
+It is the cornerstone of the SuperNEMO_  experiment's production software chain.
 As a  generic toolbox,  it is  also used by  several projects  for the simulation of  particle transport  through matter (through  its Geant4